How to: Execute a Stored Procedure that Returns No Value

 To execute a stored procedure that returns no value, you can run a TableAdapter query that is configured to run a stored procedure (for example, CustomersTableAdapter.UpdateTableData(CustomersDataTable)).

-If your application does not use TableAdapters, call the ExecuteNonQuery method on a command object, setting its CommandType property to .NET Framework Data Provider your application is using.
-For example, if your application is using the .NET Framework Data Provider for SQL Server, then the command object would be .). ("Command object" refers to the specific command for the
+If your application does not use TableAdapters, call the ExecuteNonQuery method on a command object, setting its CommandType property to StoredProcedure. ("Command object" refers to the specific command for the .NET Framework Data Provider your application is using.
+For example, if your application is using the .NET Framework Data Provider for SQL Server, then the command object would be SqlCommand.)

 The following examples show how to execute stored procedures that return no value from a database using either TableAdapters or command objects.
-For more information on querying with TableAdapters and commands, see.
+For more information on querying with TableAdapters and commands, see Filling Datasets with Data.

 To create a stored procedure that returns no value using a TableAdapter